type

 2. The Earthship Escape: Building Dreams Out of… Tires?
 (Seriously!)

 I saw photos of one last year that made my jaw drop.
-The living room had a fireplace made from old glass bottles—tall ones, short ones, all different colors.
+The living room had a fireplace made from old glass bottles—tall ones, short ones, all different colors: green, blue, amber.
 When the sun hit it around 4 PM, the whole room lit up like a stained-glass window.
 Little rainbows danced on the floor, and I swear, it felt like being in a museum.
 I texted my roommate immediately: “We need to move into a tire house.
 Now.”
 She replied with a meme: a cat sitting on a pile of tires, side-eyeing the camera, captioned “Is this your new midlife crisis?”
 Fair.
 But I stand by it.

 Imagine telling your friends, “Oh, this?
 Just a house made of tires,” then showing them that fireplace.
 Their jaws will hit the floor.
 And let’s be real—if the world ever goes a little sideways?
 You’ll be over here with your own water and power, sipping tea like it’s no big deal.
 Eco-bragging rights?
 Unlocked.